nickstanisha/NE-Writer/README.md

 # MITIE-Writer
 (pronounced "Mighty Writer") A PyQt text editor that keeps track of named entities as you type.
+You can also save the entity data to your harddrive for easy querying and management of your documents later on.

 ![Early Function Example](https://github.com/nickstanisha/MITIE-Writer/blob/master/screenshots/mitie_1.PNG)